ibm-cloud-docs/schematics/schematics_creating.md

 If the resource you are defining supports tags, use them to label your resource.
 Labels can help you organize your resources according to dimensions like which environment the resource is in.
 Currently, tags are managed locally and are not stored on the IBM Cloud service endpoint.

 If the resource you are defining supports notes, use them to add comments to the resource.
 Notes can help other contributors understand the purpose of the resource, how it interacts with other resources in the environment, or other related considerations.

+As you start describing your infrastructure-as-code, it is critical to treat files you create as regular code, thus storing them in a source control management system.
+Overtime this will bring good properties such as using the source control review workflow to validate changes before applying them, adding a continuous integration pipeline to automatically deploy infrastructure changes.